 Our Board of Directors currently consists of nine members.
 In accordance with our Certificate of Incorporation, our Board of Directors is divided into three classes (Class I, Class II, and Class III) with staggered three-year terms.
-At each annual meeting of stockholders, the successors to the directors whose terms will then expire will be elected to serve from the time of election and qualification until the third annual meeting following their election, until his or her successor is elected and qualified, or, if earlier, until his or her earlier death, resignation, disqualification, or removal.
+At each annual meeting of stockholders, the successors to the directors whose terms will then expire will be elected to serve from the time of election and qualification until the third annual meeting following their election, until his or her successor is elected and qualification, or removal.